-- Do you ever think “once I get all of this done then I can relax and be happy”?
+- Do you ever think, “once I get all of this done, then I can relax and be happy”?

-Well, here is how I am personally going to slowdown and stop my flywheel mind.
-Over the next thirty days I will follow these two approaches to get back to sanity:
+Well, here is how I am personally going to slow down and stop my flywheel mind.
+Over the next thirty days, I will follow these two approaches to get back to sanity:

 - Meditation.
-For at least 10 minutes a day I will sit in stillness with no external distractions.
-10 minutes might not seem like a lot but science supports that this is a great starting point to quiet the mind.
+For at least 10 minutes a day, I will sit in stillness with no external distractions.
+10 minutes might not seem like a lot, but science supports that this is a great starting point to quiet the mind.

 - No more multitasking.
-I will make a tremendous conscious effort to only do one thing at a time.
+I will make a tremendous conscious effort only to do one thing at a time.
 All of my focus will be centered on my current task.
 When distracted, I will recenter around my chosen task.
 Multitasking trains the mind to be habitually unfocused.
 Dr. Travis Bradberry said this about it:

 “Focus on one thing at a time.
 Focusing completely on a single task is a big risk—the risk of failing at something to which you’ve given your all.
 That’s why it’s so uncomfortable.
 The alternative—multitasking—is a real productivity killer.
 Research conducted at Stanford confirms that multitasking is less productive than doing a single thing at a time.
 The researchers found that people who are regularly bombarded with several streams of electronic information cannot pay attention, recall information, or switch from one job to another as well as those who complete one task at a time.
 When you try to do two things at once, your brain lacks the capacity to perform both tasks successfully.
 When you spread yourself too thin and chase after every bright, shiny thing that catches your eye, you’re missing out on an important opportunity for personal growth.”
 To read the full posting click here.

-So in thirty days I will report back with how my experiment worked.
+In thirty days I will report back with how my experiment worked.
 Hopefully I will have retrained my mind how to rest, focus, and be at peace.